-Much of the work pupils do in design and technology is practical.
-Good practice in teaching design and technology includes a great deal of modelling and demonstration.
-This helps pupils learning EAL to make good progress and demonstrate achievement in line with their capabilities.
-Design and technology lessons provide opportunities for pupils to develop their use of English through speaking and listening.
-There are also situations where pupils are expected to read and write as well as design and make products.
+Much of the work pupils do in art lessons is practical.
+Good practice in art teaching includes a great deal of modelling and demonstration.
+This helps pupils learning EAL to make progress and demonstrate achievement that is in line with their capabilities.
+Art lessons also provide opportunities for pupils to develop their use of English through speaking and listening.
+There are situations in art lessons where pupils are expected to read and write as well as producing art work.

-Here are some suggestions to ensure that teaching supports pupils learning EAL in design and technology lessons.
+Here are some suggestions to ensure that teaching supports pupils learning EAL in art lessons.
 They are focused on pupils who have been learning English for a minimum of two years and who are underperforming.
 Most of the suggestions do not require separate planning or provision but are examples of effective teaching and learning that will be particularly supportive of pupils learning EAL.
-In each section additional suggestions are made for where extra support is available.